 So the key is to watch Perry and to get a sense of his capacity to turn the corner from being a Texas candidate to being one who can compete effectively in the dozen or so battleground states that will determine this election.
 Most normal, well-adjusted voters are hardly paying attention to the race at this stage; only the junkies are really focused.
 Perry has made, and will make, more mistakes.
 The question is whether he learns and grows from them.
 Trial and error is a fantastic teacher, assuming one recognizes and learns from the errors.
 It’s more about learning how to say things: showing more judiciousness, contemplating the consequences of saying things one way versus another.
 If he learns, if he can effectively make the turn from being a successful practitioner in a one-party state to being an effective candidate in a much more ideologically diverse state, the nomination is his.

-This article appears in the Sep.
-20, 2011, edition of National Journal Daily.
+This article appears in the September 20, 2011 edition of NJ Daily.